 Perhaps no area of learning from experience can be more harmful than the wrong lessons learned when deviating from limitations without ill effect.
 Yes, your limitations may have a pad to them.
 Yes, you may have evidence that under certain conditions a limit has been exceeded without any noticeable impact.
 But you are operating with a higher degree of uncertainty than the designers intended.
 The advantage to adhering to published limitations is you know many thousands of flight hours have been own using the same limits.
 Once you exceed these limits, you are on your own.

-Portions of this page can be found in the book Flight Lessons 3: Experience, Chapter 3.
+Flight Lessons 3: Experience, Chapter 3.

 14 CFR 25, Title 14: Aeronautics and Space, Airworthiness Standards: Transport Category Airplanes, Federal Aviation Administration, Department of Transportation

 Copyright 2019.
 Code 7700 LLC.
 All Rights Reserved.